-The company classifies its financial assets at fair value through profit or loss or loans and receivables.
+The company classifies its financial assets as loans and receivables.
 The classification depends on the purpose for which the financial assets were acquired.
 Management determines the classification of its financial assets at initial recognition.
+Financial assets include cash and cash equivalents, and trade and other receivables.